Deals

 Being a woman is awesome.

-We literally create life, have higher IQs on average, and Beyonce is on our team.
+We literally create life, have a stronger innate and adaptive immune response, and Beyonce is on our team.

 But one on the really not fun things about being a woman?
 Urinary tract infections, or UTIs, which 50 percent of the female population will experience at least once in their lives (versus only about 20 percent of males).